Splix777/ft_linear_regression/README.md

 ### Summery
 * The weight (theta0) captures the direction and strength of the relationship between the feature and the target value.
 * The bias term (theta1) helps adjust the overall prediction level to better fit the data.

+### Rescaling for Better Interpretation
+In practice, such large coefficients often indicate that the data might benefit from rescaling or normalization.
+For instance, if your kilometers are in thousands, we might want to adjust the units to reflect that.
+Here’s how you can interpret and possibly rescale:

+Rescale the Input Variable: If your kilometers are in thousands, you could divide the kilometers by 1000 to interpret the results better.

+### Example: If Theta1 equals 6331.56 and our data is in the thousands of kilometers:
+* For every 1000km increase, the pricae changes by approximately 6331.31 units
+* Therefore, for every 1km increase, the price changes by approximately $6